-On twenty-six acres in the beautiful southern Appalachian foothills near Pickens, SC, the Rensing Center is more than just the land, the people, the gardens and the buildings.
+On twenty-seven acres in the beautiful southern Appalachian foothills near Pickens, SC, the Rensing Center is more than just the land, the people, the gardens and the buildings.
 Our 501c3 non-profit organization models a way of life less addicted to cheap energy, and more blessed by what actually fulfills us.

 We are a residency program, providing living and work space to self-motivated applicants looking for an isolated rural, creative landscape, for periods ranging from three weeks to three months.
 Focus may be creative, professional, environmental, or all of these.
 Other aspects of Rensing are: